zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

 As a Data Engineer

-* Navigate to the Data Catalog Console and create a new Metastore Instance under a Compartment.
+* Navigate to the Data Catalog Console and expore the Metastore Instance under a Compartment.

-* As a Data engineer Build an OCI Data Flow Python batch application that does the following:
+* Build an OCI Data Flow Python batch application that does the following:

    1. Read the raw JSON dataset from the object store bucket